MoCsabi/WRO2024-FE-StormsNGR/other/RpiCode/README.md

 - ### Offline mode

-  **Even if for some reason the robot is not available, the extension can still be used.** After pressing `Create Connection` a bit more time will pass, since the extension will still try to connect, but when it can't **it will start in offline moode.** Offline mode offers every feature that does not require `SSH` or `SFTP`. **The debugger will also work,** except there will be no start button, send input bar nor `Remote` option.
+  **Even if for some reason the robot is not available, the extension can still be used.** After pressing `Create Connection` a bit more time will pass, since the extension will still try to connect, but when it can't **it will start in offline mode.** Offline mode offers every feature that does not require `SSH` or `SFTP`. **The debugger will also work,** except there will be no start button, send input bar nor `Remote` option.

 ---